pjbriggs/fusebox/README.md

 arbitrary artifical filesystem with fine-grained access to individual files for users.

-This implementation is a proof-of-principle, not a production system.
+**This implementation is a proof-of-principle, not a production system.**

+The fusebox file system is defined as a set of mappings of arbitrary paths to actual files.
+Access is granted to users on a per-file basis.

+Virtual directories only exist as routes to virtual files.
+A user can always see a route to a virtual file if they have the right to access that file.
+Within a virtual directory a user only sees those virtual files and subdirectories that they have access to.

 Installing
 ----------

-Make a virtualenv and get fusepy:
+Make a virtualenv and install `fusepy` e.g.:

     % virtualenv fuse
     % . fuse/bin/activate